dexidp/dex/Documentation/connectors/ldap.md

 User entries are expected to have an email attribute (configurable through `emailAttr`), and a display name attribute (configurable through `nameAttr`). `*Attr` attributes could be set to "DN" in situations where it is needed but not available elsewhere, and if "DN" attribute does not exist in the record.

 For the purposes of configuring this connector, "DN" is case-sensitive and should always be capitalised.
-This is treated as a special case because, while all other configuration values refer to single attributes on an entity, an LDAP Distinguished Name consists of multiple attributes which uniquely identify a resource.

 The following is an example config file that can be used by the LDAP connector to authenticate a user.